materya/containers/specs/datascience/README.md

 > 1. Make your builds much slower.
 > 2. Make your images bigger.
 > 3. Waste your time.
-> 4. On occassion, introduce obscure runtime bugs.
+> 4. On occasion, introduce obscure runtime bugs.

 See this [pertinent article](https://pythonspeed.com/articles/alpine-docker-python/) on the matter.